enumerbs/Project4-Group6/README.md

 business planning.

 ## Objectives
-- To analyze historical sales data   to   identify   trends   and   seasonal   patterns   in   the Australian retail sector
+- To analyze historical turnover data to identify trends in the Australian retail sector
-- To  develop a machine learning model based on historical   turnover   data, and use that to forecast turnover across the Australian Bureau of Statistics (ABS) categories for the dataset.
+- To develop a machine learning model and use that to forecast turnover across the Australian Bureau of Statistics (ABS) categories for the dataset.
 - To visualize and interpret the results for actionable insights that can inform retail strategies.

 ## Dataset